Thunder (Boys Like Girls song): Composition

 "Thunder" was written by Martin Johnson and produced by Matt Squire.
 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 76 BPM and is in the key of D major.
 Johnson's range in the song spans from the notes G3 to A5.
 The lyrics highlight how special first love can be: "Your eyes are the brightest of all the colors / I don't ever want to love another / You'll always be my thunder."

 Critical reception

 Richard Brown of Culture Deluxe stated, "the Boston four piece successfully take the timeless simplicity of 'Wonderwall', coat it in the same varnish recently employed by Iglu & Hartly and deliver a song so accurately aimed at teen girls."
 Alex Lai of ContactMusic.com remarked, "it is a decent enough sing-a-long, though quite why a radio remix has been sanctioned is baffling as the closing seconds are a mess of vocal overlaps.
 Far from a representation of their usual songs, those who are fans of the genre could do worse than check this outfit out when looking for their next fix."
+On Alternative Press' readers poll of the "5 Best Boys Like Girls Songs", the song was ranked at number one.